pdenuyl2/Phytoxigene_automated_analysis/README.md

 Rows 13-14 : QC results for *sxtA* Toxin assay standard curve, NTC, gDNA extraction controls, and environmental samples.
 Periods “.” indicate that the measure passed, while “FAIL” identifies that there as at least one sample or set of samples that did not meet the specifications identified in the test.

 **Test 1:**	Checks every standard curve reaction to see if it is within 1 cycle threshold (CT) of the respective average master curve point
-Identify outliers in standard curve
+-Identify outliers in standard curve

 **Test 2:**	Performs modified Thompson Tau Test